Mister-Mario/ClipboardXX/help-guides/help-en_US.md

   4. Confirm

 ## Autocopy
-The autocopy functionality listnes to any changes in the clipboard and moves **ALL** memory cells contens one down.
+The autocopy functionality listens to any changes in the clipboard and moves **ALL** memory cells contens one down.
 This means that the contents of memory cell 20 will be lost when the clipboard contents changes.
 So use at your own risk.

 ## Opening back